Eezi/CSS-Layout-Package/README.md

 # What is this?

-With this package you can set perfect shadow for your html elements.
+With this package you can set the perfect shadow for your html elements.

 # Installation